GoogleCloudPlatform/ai-platform-samples/training/README.md

 Samples
 -------------

-This folder covers different functionality available AI Platform Training:

-### Structured data

-This example uses the [Chicago Taxi Trips Dataset](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) released by the City of Chicago.
-[Read more](https://cloud.google.com/bigquery/public-data/chicago-taxi) about the dataset in [Google BigQuery](https://cloud.google.com/bigquery/).

-The following samples reflect the available features in AI Platform:
+This folder covers different functionality available AI Platform Training, the following samples reflect the available features in AI Platform:

-#### Standard AI Platform Training
+#### AI Platform Training

+The AI Platform training service allows you to train models using a wide range of different customization options.
+You can select many different machine types to power your training jobs, enable distributed training, use hyperparameter tuning, and accelerate with GPUs and TPUs.

  - [TensorFlow](structured/tensorflow)
      - [Base](structured/tensorflow/base) Standard code to perform AI Platform Training using TensorFlow Estimators using CPU
-     - [GPU](structured/tensorflow/gpu) Uses GPU for AI Platform Training
+     - [GPU](structured/tensorflow/gpu) Uses GPU and MirroredStrategy for Model Training
-     - [TPU](structured/tensorflow/tpu) Uses Cloud TPU for AI Platform Training
+     - [TPU](structured/tensorflow/tpu) Uses Cloud TPU for Model Training
      - [Hyperparameter tuning](structured/tensorflow/hp_tuning) Use Hyperparameter Tuning
      - [Distributed training](structured/tensorflow/distributed) Uses Distrubuted Training using TensorFlow Distribution strategy

  - [scikit-learn](structured/scikit-learn)
  - [XGBoost](structured/xgboost)

-#### Custom containers
+#### AI Platform Training - Custom Containers

+Containers on AI Platform is a feature that allows you to run your application within a Docker image.
+You can build your own custom container to run jobs on AI Platform, using ML frameworks and versions as well as non-ML dependencies, libraries and binaries that are not otherwise supported on AI Platform.

  - [PyTorch](structured/pytorch)

+Note: These examples use the [Chicago Taxi Trips Dataset](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) released by the City of Chicago.
+[Read more](https://cloud.google.com/bigquery/public-data/chicago-taxi) about the dataset in [Google BigQuery](https://cloud.google.com/bigquery/).

 Templates
 ---------